Health and Safety during Covid

 - If anyone in the home is awaiting test results ALL children/staff from that home should stay home until test results are received and nurse has been notified. a.
 Return after testing is done with the guidance of the nurse.

-**Domestic travel for unvaccinated students is defined as lasting 24 hours or longer to states or US territories other than those connected to New Jersey, such as Pennsylvania, New York, and Delaware **
+*Domestic travel is defined as any travel lasting 24 hours or longer to any U.S. states or territories other than Pennsylvania, New York, and Delaware

 - Students will wash hands or sanitize before/upon entering their classrooms.